 Gaelic is taught to all pupils.
 Gaelic is the native language in the Skye and Lochalsh area as is evident in place names etc. We endeavour to ensure the children understand the relevance of Gaelic in the modern world.
 Emphasis on traditions and culture is evident through drama, dance and music.
 We do encourage an understanding of the traditions and culture, which form the basis of the language.
-The class also enjoy blocks of Gaelic singing through the Youth Music Initiative and perform at the local Mod.
+The older class also enjoy blocks of Gaelic singing through the Youth Music Initiative.